AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_presence.md

 # Presence

-The presence feature enables users to display their online status to public and detect the online status of others.
+The presence feature enables users to publicly display their online presence status and quickly determine the status of others.
 Users can also customize their presence status, which adds fun and diversity to real-time chatting.

 This page shows how to use the Agora Chat RESTful API to implement presence in your project.
 Before calling the following methods, ensure that you meet the following:
 - You understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).